odoo/owl/doc/v3/owl/reference/effects.md

 }
 ```

-`useEffect` can also be called inside a [plugin](plugins.md)'s `setup`, where it
+`useEffect` can also be called inside a [plugin](plugins.md)'s `setup`.
+Individual
-is bound to the plugin's lifetime and disposed when the plugin is destroyed.
+plugins don't have their own lifetime, though: the effect is bound to the
+lifetime of the shared plugin manager, and is disposed only when that manager
+is destroyed.

 ## untrack